 As expected, all algorithms improve when measured on only the most populous classes.
 Their relative ordering is essentially the same as on the complete datasets, but some algorithms perform relatively better.
-For example, PA outperforms all of the other algorithms on the 5 largest classes in Full.
-This suggests that PA is more sensitive to large numbers of classes than the other algorithms.
-This makes sense, because the version of multiclass PA that we are using just learns a global reweighting of the class-specific TFIDF scores.
+For example, PA performs better, suggesting that it is more sensitive to large numbers of classes than the other algorithms.
+This makes sense, because the version of multiclass PA that we are using just learns a global reweighting of the classspecific TFIDF scores.
 This apparently breaks down when there are large numbers of classes.
-In addition, the TFIDF statistics are less reliable for very sparse classes.
-BNB's lead on CW also increases slightly with the decreasing number of classes on NoBody, and it also grows closer to the level of CW even on Full, possibly indicating that CW also has a slight weakness on large numbers of classes.